 Crafting user research questions

-To craft good research questions that align with your goals, consider the following factors:
+To craft effective research questions that align with your goals, consider these key factors:

-• Frequency: Recognize the daily or regular activities of prospects and/or users and how they impact your question.
+• Frequency: Focus on the daily or regular activities of prospects and users and how these behaviors inform your question.

-• Goals/KPIs: Identify aspects that directly or indirectly contribute to your key goals or KPIs, as well as potential opportunities.
+• Goals/KPIs: Identify elements that directly or indirectly influence your key goals or KPIs, as well as areas where opportunities may arise.

-• Unanswered questions: Explore areas where you lack knowledge and wish to learn more about specific user groups or competitors.
+• Unanswered questions: Explore areas where knowledge is lacking and you want to learn more about specific user groups or behaviors.

 Here are examples of poor research questions and why they fall short.

-This question assumes a positive response and does not allow for honest, unbiased feedback.
-It’s also too forward and may come across as pushy, or worse, sales-y.
-In addition, asking participants about future behavior often leads to unreliable and inaccurate responses.
-People's intentions and predictions about their future actions frequently don’t align with actual behavior due to various factors such as changing circumstances, external influences, and personal biases.
+This question assumes a positive response and doesn't allow for honest, unbiased feedback.
+It can also seem pushy or sales-oriented.
+Additionally, asking about future behavior often leads to inaccurate answers, as people's intentions and predictions rarely match their actual actions due to changing circumstances, external influences, and personal biases.

-PRO TIP: User research should focus on understanding current behaviors, needs, and experiences to inform actionable insights and improvements, rather than relying on speculative responses about future actions or directly asking about purchasing intentions.
+Instead, your research should focus on understanding current behaviors, needs, and experiences to inform actionable insights and improvements.

-This question is overly simplistic and fails to uncover the reasons behind the satisfaction or dissatisfaction.
-It’s essential to delve deeper and ask follow-up questions to understand the specific aspects of the customer service experience that contribute to the satisfaction or dissatisfaction.
+This question is too simplistic and doesn’t explore the reasons behind satisfaction or dissatisfaction.
+To gain actionable insights, you need to ask follow-up questions that dig deeper into the specific aspects of the customer service experience.

-PRO TIP: Asking more broad questions is okay in discovery but not if you’re looking for actionable evidence and insights.
+Asking broad questions is okay in discovery, but not when you’re looking for actionable evidence and insights.
 This question opens you up for subjective responses about personal preferences.
-It’s also limiting in that it doesn’t include specific areas of interest or concern and the vagueness will likely result in general feedback, which typically isn’t helpful and is difficult to analyze.
+It’s also limiting in that it doesn’t include specific areas of interest or concern, and the vagueness will likely result in general feedback, which typically isn’t helpful and is difficult to analyze.

 Aligning your user research goals and questions

-• Exploring various questions related to the narrowed-down topic.
+• Explore various questions related to the narrowed-down topic.

-• Selecting a question that aligns with your research goals.
+• Select a question that aligns with your research goals.

-• Drafting variations of this goal to get feedback on the nuances.
+• Draft variations of the question to gather feedback and refine nuances.

-• Focusing on the chosen question to ensure it addresses the core of your research inquiry.
+• Focus on the selected question to make sure it addresses the core of your research inquiry.

-• Ensuring WHY you’re researching this topic and how the learnings will be applied.
+• Clarify why you’re researching this topic and how the findings will be applied.

 By following this process, you can effectively plan your user research, set clear goals, align stakeholders, and uncover valuable evidence and insights to drive meaningful improvements.